 - Go Back, remap other controller buttons if needed, click “Apply”.
 Remap has been activated!

 Pretty easy, isn't it?
 Hope this tip will help bring your gaming experience on the new level and remap Xbox One controller using all reWASD advantages.

-If you want to know more about mapping controller to keyboard, you can check out the How-To from reWASD official website.
+If you want to know more about mapping controller to keyboard, you can check out the manual about Stick zones.